webmachinelearning/webnn/dynamic-shape-explainer.md

 };
 ```

-The programming model becomes **build → (optionally) computeShapes → dispatch**.
+The programming model becomes **build → (optionally) computeShapes → dispatch**. `dispatch()` resolves shapes itself regardless: `computeShapes()` is optional, and the tensors actually bound at dispatch may differ from the shapes it was asked about.
+Because the result is a pure function of the input shapes, an implementation can cache it, so a repeat is a lookup rather than a second pass.

-This method enables frameworks to determine the output tensor sizes for dynamic subgraphs whose shapes are difficult to infer.
-Exposing it reduces redundant computation overhead, and it gives an implementation an opportunity to prepare for the dispatch that follows — see [Shape specialization and preparation](#shape-specialization-and-preparation).
+Frameworks need this because `dispatch()` takes caller-allocated output tensors: the output shape has to be known *before* the call, not during it.
+Without `computeShapes()`, a framework would have to reimplement WebNN's shape inference just to size those allocations — and for a subgraph whose dynamic dimensions are derived internally, that means reproducing the whole shape chain.
+The method exposes the resolution that `dispatch()` performs anyway, early enough to be useful, and it gives an implementation an opportunity to prepare for a dispatch that may follow — see [Shape specialization and preparation](#shape-specialization-and-preparation).

 ### 3. Shape-as-data operators
 Threading a dynamic input dimension through the graph is not sufficient on its own; real models compute with shapes.
 This proposal adds a family of operators that treat a shape as a runtime tensor, plus dynamic variants of existing operators that take their shape parameters as **operands** rather than build-time attributes.